-In FY 2015, VCBank continued its successful foray into London's high-end residential property market.
-The Bank structured and advised on a GBP 30 million transaction for a select group of investors to acquire a prime freehold residential site under redevelopment.
-Situated in London's prestigious SW1 postcode district, close to Buckingham Palace and St. James's Park, 24 Buckingham Gate comprises eight apartments, each occupying one whole floor; together with a luxury, two-storey penthouse.
+In FY 2015, VCBank structured and advised on a GBP 30 million transaction for a select group of investors to acquire a prime freehold residential site under redevelopment in London, UK.
+Situated in the prestigious SW1 postcode district, close to Buckingham Palace and St. James's Park, 24 Buckingham Gate comprises eight luxury apartments, each occupying one whole floor; together with a luxury, two-storey penthouse.
 The residences are individually designed with unique British flair, and feature traditional materials such as fumed oak floors.
-The property is due for completion by December 2015.
+The redevelopment works have been completed and the property handed over to the investment team, which has engaged Knight Frank and Hamptons as joint agents for the sale of the apartments.